bmorrow5/SPOS/README.md

 The web application: <br>
 <img src="Dashboard_Final.png" alt="dashboard"/> <br>

 Here on the home screen you can see the external factors that influence negotiations through the Bayesian Networks on our two plots on the top.
-These will show the values of each external factors as they are added to our system.
+Note that the weights will be added in a future version once the bayesian network nodes are complete.
+These network graphs will show the values of each external factors as they are added to our system.
 Below that is a table that tracks the status of each game, and gives information on the games. <br>

 On the left hand side of the screen there are three forms that allow you to update game, launch a new negotiation game, and add sellers to the database.
 - Add seller allows the user to add a seller to the database.